 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what conclusions can be drawn?
 Is the Nikon D850 better than the Nikon P900 or vice versa?
 The listing below highlights the relative strengths of the two models.